 The WhatsApp Business Platform with Twilio supports a maximum messaging throughput per WhatsApp sender of 50 MPS (messages per second) for outbound traffic containing text-only and 1.5 MPS for outbound traffic containing media files.
 The text-only throughput for a WhatsApp sender is set to 10 MPS by default, but this rate can be increased up to the maximum of 50 MPS by request and pending approval upon review of the business's messaging requirements.
 Media throughput cannot be increased further at this time.

 Messages sent at rates exceeding the configured throughput for the sender will be sent to a message queue and dequeued for delivery at the throughput rate set.
 This message queue has a maximum limit of four hours.
 Messages that remain in the queue for more than four hours will fail.
 New messages that will cause the queue to back up beyond the four hour time limit will be rejected and fail.

 - If you require sending messages at high MPS for more than a few minutes, please contact our support team for guidance and best practices prior to your campaign.
 Twilio will make throughput adjustments if necessary to support your individual requirements and messaging volumes.

 - Factors that may lead to lower throughput include sending large media files, sending high volumes of unique media files to each recipient user, sending messages containing URLs to websites with long load times, receiving concurrent inbound messages on the same WhatsApp number that is sending outbound notifications, and high network latency between servers and recipient users.

 If you need higher MPS beyond what we can provide you per sender, you can use Messaging Services.
-This allows you to distribute high volume across many numbers within a messaging service.
+This allows you to distribute high message volumes across many senders within a messaging service.
 You may also refer to our article on Scaling WhatsApp for additional best practices.